Woman shot in head in Winston-Salem, taken to hospital in critical condition, police say - NewsBreak

 At 12:28 p.m., police responded to a shooting call on East 17th Street when they were told a woman was unconscious behind a house.

 Police say arriving officers found a 28-year-old woman who had been shot in the head.
-She was then taken to the hospital.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.
+She was then taken to the hospital.4 injured following shooting at North Carolina nightclub

 The WSPD did not say whether officers were looking for a suspect or not.